 Monies received from shareholders for the shares issued to them as per the company memorandum of association.

-Statutory fees paid to Companies House for filing of annual return, company name change and re-registration of your company.
+Statutory fees paid to Companies House for filing of Confirmation statement, company name change and re-registration of your company.

 Late filing penalty payment made to the Registrar of Companies for late filing of accounts.